w3c/svgwg/master/paths.md

 <h4 id="ZeroLengthSegments">Zero-length path segments</h4>

 <p>Path segments with zero length are not invalid,
-and will affect rendering in the following cases:</p>
+and will affect rendering in the following cases:

 <ul>
   <li>If markers are specified, then a marker is drawn on
-  every applicable vertex, even if the given vertex is the end point of a zero-length <a>path segment</a> and even if "moveto" commands follow each other.</li>
+  every applicable vertex, even if the given vertex is the end point of a zero-length [=path segment=] and even if "moveto" commands follow each other.</li>

   <li>As mentioned in <a href="painting.html#StrokeProperties">Stroke Properties</a>,